New York Stories

-If the twentieth century was the century of the city, then no city exercised a stronger grip on the literary imagination than New York.
-This course gives students the chance to explore an exciting variety of stories and novels written in and about New York between the end of the nineteenth century and the dawn of the twenty-first.
+If the 20th century was the century of the city, then no city exercised a stronger grip on the literary imagination than New York.
+In this module you will explore an exciting variety of stories and novels written in and about New York between the end of the 19th century and the dawn of the 21st.

-We will then spend two weeks on the Harlem Renaissance, looking at the very different fictional perspectives of Carl Van Vechten's Nigger Heaven and Nella Larsen's Passing and concentrating on issues of race and gender in the fiction of the Jazz Age.
+We will then explore the Harlem Renaissance, looking at the very different fictional perspectives of Carl Van Vechten's Nigger Heaven and Nella Larsen's Passing and concentrating on issues of race and gender in the fiction of the Jazz Age.

-We will then move into very different territory in Hubert Selby's enormously controversial Last Exit to Brooklyn, with its themes of drug use, street crime, rape, and homosexuality.
+After taking in post-war Jewish New York in Isaac Bashevis Singer's Shadows on the Hudson and the Irish-American experience in JP Donleavy's A Fairytale of New York. we will then move into very different territory in Hubert Selby's enormously controversial Last Exit to Brooklyn, with its themes of drug use, street crime, rape and homosexuality.

 Moving into the contemporary period, we will look at Paul Auster's postmodern urban mysteries in The New York Trilogy and Bret Easton Ellis's savage satire on Wall Street consumerism American Psycho.
 Finally, we will end with the trauma of September 11, 2001, and with the diverse perspectives in various short stories in Ulrich Baer's collection and in Don DeLillo's novel Falling Man.